Explaining the Diagnosis

 - Describe whether you’re in pain or not.
 Saying things like, “mommy doesn’t feel good right now, she needs some rest” will keep them updated on how you’re being affected by the cancer

 - Younger children also tend to be egocentric and think they are the center of the world.
 They might ask you questions like, “How is your cancer going to affect me?”
-It is perfectly normal; they are not being selfish or hurtful.
+It is perfectly reasonable; they are not selfish or hurtful.
 At a young age, children, developmentally, don’t have the capacity to take perspective.

 Talking to Teens (Ages 15-20)